brakmic/Mithril_Kendo/README.md

 Mithril & Kendo
 ===============

-This is a demo webapp that combines Mithril with Kendo UI.
+This is a demo webapp that combines Mithril, Kendo UI, ASP.NET & Firebase.

 * Mithril:   <a href="http://lhorie.github.io/mithril" target="_blank">Github Homepage</a>
 * Kendo UI: <a href="http://www.telerik.com/kendo-ui1" target="_blank">Telerik Homepage</a>
+* Firebase: <a href="https://www.firebase.com" target="_blank">Firebase</a>
 * Northwind Service: <a href="http://services.odata.org/Northwind/Northwind.svc/?$format=json" target="_blank">Service JSON</a>

 Please note that Kendo Grid belongs to the "Professional" version of Kendo UI and therefore needs a proper license to be used.